Geometric Backstepping Control of Omnidirectional Tiltrotors Incorporating Servo-Rotor Dynamics for Robustness against

 We validate the proposed backstepping controller and evaluate its performance under uncertainty through hardware experiments.
 The tiltable quadrotor was equipped with Armattan 2450Kv rotors, APC $6\times4\times3.2$ propellers, and Dynamixel XC330-M288 servos.
 The flight controller utilized Pixhawk6C with PX4 software, and the on-board computer, ASUS NUC13, ran Robot Operating System 2 (ROS2) to directly control the actuators.
 For the odometry of the tiltrotor, we fused data from the indoor motion capture system, OptiTrack, and the IMU sensor data from the Pixhawk.
-The position controller was operated at 100Hz, while the attitude controller operated at 200Hz.
+The position and attitude controllers operated at 100 Hz and 200 Hz, respectively.

-To generate the control inputs for the proposed backstepping controller, the total force and torque of the current state needed to be estimated.
-Additionally, in order to calculate the $\zeta$ matrix in (\ref{eq: system dynamics - actuator simplified}), we estimated the thrusts $f_i$ of each rotor and the state $\theta_i$ of the servos.
+To generate the control inputs for the proposed backstepping controller, the total force and torque of the current state must be estimated.
+Additionally, to calculate the $\zeta$ matrix in (\ref{eq: system dynamics - actuator simplified}), we estimated the thrusts $f_i$ of each rotor and the state $\theta_i$ of the servos.
 Servomotors are typically equipped with encoders that provide direct angle feedback.
-The Dynamixel servos used in our system also include embedded encoders, which allowed us to readily obtain estimates of the servo angles.
+The Dynamixel servos used in our system also include embedded encoders, which allow us to readily obtain estimates of the servo angles.
 In contrast, many ESCs for rotors do not report the rotor’s angular velocity.
 To address this limitation, we estimated the rotor thrust indirectly.
 Specifically, we obtained wrench estimates by solving the inverse rigid-body dynamics using linear and angular acceleration estimates provided by PX4, following the approach of \cite{lee2025geometric}.
-To mitigate high-frequency noise in the acceleration data from the sensors, we applied a low-pass filter with a cutoff frequency of 20Hz to the estimated force and torque.
-The force of each rotor is estimated as follows:
+To mitigate high-frequency noise in the acceleration data from the sensors, we applied a low-pass filter with a cutoff frequency of 20 Hz to the estimated force and torque.